What is a Road Bike?

 Wheels and Tyres

 Wheels are one of the most varied components available.
 Usually, more expensive race bikes will have either lightweight or aerodynamic wheels to aid climbing or speed respectively (usually at a cost of one or the other).
 More versatile wheels have more spokes to increase strength and aid longevity, striking a good balance between climbing efficiency and speed on flat roads.
 Tyres are one of the fastest-developing areas of the road bike market, with the transition to wider road tyres proving popular for professionals and enthusiasts alike.
 Wider tyres (25-28c) offer a smoother, more comfortable ride and allow for greater flexibility in the terrain you can ride on, but some riders still favour a more traditional narrow tyre (23c), as they offer the least rolling resistance on smooth tarmac.
+Furthermore, increasing amounts of new models are being fitted with tubeless ready tyres that offer unrivalled puncture protection, allowing you to ride for longer and improving the lifetime of your tyre set.

 Versatility and Details